jhogan/core/STYLE.md

 characters and underscores further contribute to ease of use.
 Type information, such as in Hungarian notation adds unnessary clutter when when methods are discrete, well written and properly documented.
-Using *scriptiocontinua* case has the added benefit of encouraging single word variables since compound variables written in *scriptiocontinua* are a little difficult to read.
+Using *scriptio continua* case has the added benefit of encouraging single word variables since compound variables written in *scriptio continua* are a little difficult to read.
 Standard abbreviations also aid in usability.
 Documenting the abbreviation in the class or an abbreviation glossary has obvious benefits for standardization.